 This is my second viewing of Avatar, my first being a few years after it’s initial release.
 I have only ever seen it on DVD so I will not be biased towards the likely incredible movie theater experience, I am going to judge this movie as it always will be unless we see a limited rerelease in theaters.

 Starting with what everyone raves about in this movie, the visuals, I was still blown away many times upon rewatching, even using a standard DVD format of the film.
 The fictional world of Pandora is fantastic.
 The people are so fascinating in their tribal ways, and how they interact with nature and it’s creatures.
 I also love how the movie almost completely confirms the existence of their deity, Eywa.
-With so many religions both in fiction and in real-life, I thought it was a very interesting choice to not base this religious not only belief on faith, but rather show clear results, and even allow the Na’vi to physically communicate with Eywa by connecting to it through the trees.
+With so many religions both in fiction and in real life, I thought it was a very interesting choice to base this religion not only on belief and faith but rather show clear results and even allow the Na’vi to physically communicate with Eywa by connecting to it through the trees.
 Speaking of the Na’vi and their connections, I thought it was fantastic how they can connect to anything from animals, trees, and even each other through follicles on their hair.
 This was a wild way of giving the Na’vi a sort of natural “internet-esque” connection to the world around them.
 By plugging into a Banshee, the Na’vi can see what they see and ride them not as a pilot, but as one with them.

 The animals were so cool too.
 They all had fantastic designs, and (mostly) looked great on screen.
 I especially love the Banshees, but that may be because I RODE ONE (in Disney, of course…).